abgnpr/C-notes/7 Memory Allocation.md

 2. When we want data structures without any upper limit of memory space.
 3. When you want to use your memory space more efficiently.
 Example: If you have allocated memory space for a 1-D array as array[20] and you end up using only 10 memory spaces then the remaining 10 memory spaces would be wasted and this wasted memory cannot even be utilised by other program variables.
 4. Dynamically created lists insertions and deletions can be done very easily just by the manipulation of addresses whereas in case of statically allocated memory insertions and deletions lead to more movements and wastage of memory.
-5. When you want you to use the concept of structures and linked list in programming, dynamic memory allocation is a must
+5. When you want to use the concept of structures and linked list in programming, dynamic memory allocation is a must